-To understand if the differences between the distributions we observe in Figure 8 are statistically significant, we compare the results of each pair of configurations for all three metrics using a Wilcoxon matched pairs signed rank tests.
-Note that when comparing against DocCommentIncluder, we compare distributions for only the 8 packages that contain doc comments.
-We find a statistically significant difference between the full configuration and all configurations that disable any refiner as well as the base configuration and all other configurations.
-We also find statistically significant differences between all configurations across all metrics except for the following cases: We find that for coverage and non-trivial coverage, there is no statistically significant difference between the configuration that disables Snippet- Includer and those that disable either FnBodyIncluder or RetryWithError.
-There was also no statistically significant difference between disabling SnippetIncluder and disabling RetryWithError for passing tests.
+Apart from differences with the full and base configuration, we find no statistically significant differences between the pairs of other configurations except for the following cases: We find that for both passing tests and coverage, there is a statistically significant difference between the configuration that disables FnBodyIncluder and that which disables RetryWithError (medium and negligible effect sizes, respectively).
+For passing tests, we also find a statistically significant difference between disabling FnBodyIncluder and disabling each of SnippetIncluder and DocCommentIncluder (small and medium effect sizes, respectively).
+However, we note that a sample size of 8 is too small to draw any valid conclusions for DocCommentIncluder.
+It is particularly interesting to see that there was no statistically significant difference between disabling SnippetIncluder and disabling any of the other refiners.
 This suggests that the absence of example snippets does not necessarily affect the metrics any more than the absence of any of the information provided by the other refiners.
 Since Figure 8 shows that we still obtain a high median coverage even when disabling SnippetIncluder, this suggests that the presence of examples snippets is not essential for generating effective test suites with high coverage, and that TESTPILOT is applicable even in cases where no documentation examples are present.
-While we did find that DocCommentIncluder does not have statistically significant differences to the other configurations (apart from full and base prompt), we note that a sample size of 8 is too small to draw any valid conclusions.

 Finally, we note that while the overall results across a given package show that the refiners always improve, or at least maintain, coverage and percentage of passing tests, this does not mean that a refiner always improves the results for an individual API function.
 We have observed situations where adding information such as the function implementation to a prompt that does not include it confuses the model, resulting in the generation of a failing test.
-Figure 9 shows an example for the complex. js package: given the base prompt on the left, gpt3.5-turbo is able to produce a (very simple) passing test for the value0f method of the constant ZERO exported by the package; adding the function body yields the prompt on the right, which seems to confuse the model, resulting in the generation of a failing test.
+Figure 9 shows an example for the complex. js package: given the base prompt on the left, gpt3.5-turbo is able to produce a (very simple) passing test for the valueOf method of the constant ZERO exported by the package; adding the function body yields the prompt on the right, which seems to confuse the model, resulting in the generation of a failing test.
 Across all packages, 5,367 prompts were generated by applying one of the refiners, and in only 394 cases (7.3%) the refined prompt was less effective than the original prompt in the sense that a passing test was generated from the original prompt, but not from the refined prompt.